tontsa97/qbx_blackmarket/README.md

 ### Events

 Dynamic events like police raids, gang wars, and undercover operations add excitement and unpredictability to the market.
 These events can affect prices, dealer behavior, and player interactions.

+## License

+This project is licensed under the GNU General Public License v3.0.
+To view a copy of this license, visit [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html).

+## Note

+The script is a work in progress and has been created using various tools and methods.
+It is intended to be further developed and modified according to the user's preferences, provided that the license conditions are read and followed.